elixir-lang/elixir-lang.github.com/crash-course.markdown

 2) `cond` uses Elixir's concepts of truthy and falsy values (everything is truthy except `nil` and `false`), Erlang's `if` expects strictly a boolean;

-Elixir also provides a `if` function that resembles more imperative languages and is useful when you need to check if one clause is true or false:
+Elixir also provides an `if` function that resembles more imperative languages and is useful when you need to check if one clause is true or false:

 ```elixir
 if x > 10 do